relaycorp/awala-gateway-internet/docs/architecture.md

 [![](./diagrams/system.png)](./diagrams/system.png)

-All the services and background queues provided by this public gateway run on Node.js and share a common Docker image.
+All the services and background queues provided by this Internet gateway run on Node.js and share a common Docker image.

 ## Services

-This app implements the minimum set of services required for a Relaynet public gateway:
+This app implements the minimum set of services required for a Relaynet Internet gateway:

 ### PoWeb server